Content disarm and reconstruction (CDR): What it is and why your business needs it

 Critical infrastructure

-The UK Cyber Security and Resilience Bill 2025 expands regulatory requirements to include data centres, energy flexibility providers, and designated critical suppliers.
+The UK Cyber Security and Resilience Bill 2025 expands regulatory requirements to include data centres, energy flexibility providers and designated critical suppliers.
 CDR protects operational technology environments from file-based attacks that could disrupt essential services.

 UK regulatory drivers